Maxar-Corp/omar-merge-to-master/README.md

 ### Steps
 1. Send e-mail to devs asking them not make any more code merges into dev until the merge is complete
-2. `mkdir release` somewhere where you can copy the repos
+2. In a terminal window do a `mkdir release` somewhere where you can copy the repos
 3. `cd release`
 4. `git clone https://github.com/radiantbluetechnologies/merge-to-master`
 5. Run `./merge-to-master/merge.sh`